-Select planting and other landscaping features are a preferred deterrent to access and a means of providing natural screening of the stormwater management pond.
+Select planting and other landscaping features are a preferred access deterrent and a means of providing natural visual screening of the stormwater management pond.

 Contingent upon location and proximity to private properties or lands for public purposes, fencing may be required as a matter of public safety.